 Folegandros Katergo Beach Tips

-- The beach is an unorganized one, meaning you need to take your own food and water with you as you can not find any there.
+- The beach is an unorganized one with no facilities, meaning you need to take your own food and water with you as you can not find any there.

-- There is also no shade at the beach, so consider bringing your own umbrella or other shade.
+- There are no trees or shelter at the beach, so consider bringing your own umbrella or other shade.